bartvanhoey/AbpHideTenantSwitch/README.md

-## Hide the Tenant Switch from the login page of an ABP Framework application
+## Hide Tenant Switch from an ABP Framework Login page

 ## Introduction

 In this step-by-step guide I will explain how you can hide the tenant switch on the login page of an **ABP Framework** application.

 The sample application has been developed with **Blazor** as UI framework and **SQL Server** as database provider.